Guin-Kiwi/EasyPass/README.md

 ---
 The application interacts with the user via the console.
 Users can:

-- Login to their account
+- User Login
- 		- create or delete
+ 		- create or delete user files
 - Generate a password
  		- Define password requirements
 - Check a password
  		- Judge password strength
 - Manage User Specific account passwords
- 		- Check passwords
+ 		- Check passwords platform accounts
- 		- Change passwords
+ 		- Change passwords for platform accounts
-  		- Generate a new password
+  		- Generate a new password for a platform account
-  		- Delete a password
+  		- Delete a platform account password entry

 ---